DC801/BM-Badge/SD_Card/MAGE/README.md

 Smart quotes are not a part of ASCII, nor are ellipses (…), so when copying text written in word processors, please take care to replace any such characters with ASCII equivalents.
 (Shall the encoder automatically do this in the **FUTURE**?)

-Similarly, to place a double quote within a message, you must type a backslash first: `\"`
+To place a double quote within a message, you must type a backslash first: `\"`

 >Example:
 >